On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits: Sizes at

-Our first adopted parametric model for describing the galaxies surface brightness is the one component \ser model.
+Our first adopted parametric model for describing the galaxy surface brightness is the one component \ser model.
 Single component \ser profiles are widely used for determining galaxy structures and properties, especially for high redshifts galaxies.
 The \ser function describes the surface brightness of a galaxy at radius \textit{r} as

 where $r_{e}$ is the half-light radius and $\Sigma_{e}$ is the surface brightness at $r_{e}$.
-The shape of the galaxy profile is determined by the \ser index \textit{n}, and the value of $b_{n}$ is coupled to \textit{n} \citep[see for more details in][]{graham2005}.
+The shape of the galaxy profile is determined by the \ser index \textit{n}, and the value of $b_{n}$ is coupled to \textit{n} \citep[see][for more details]{graham2005}.

-\subsubsection{Two-Component \ser Profiles}
+\subsubsection{Two-component \ser Profiles}

-Although the single \ser profile describes the surface brightness of galaxies over a large dynamic range remarkably well \citep[e.g.,][]{kormendy2009}, the departure from the simple models can be used for diagnosing the formation of the galaxies.
-Specifically, nearby elliptical galaxies tend to show either `extra light' or `missing-light' in their central regions, depending on their luminosity and different empirical functions (e.g., ``core-\ser '' or ``Nuker'' law) have been used and suggested to parametrize these distinct components \citep{ferrarese1994, lauer2007, lauer1995, graham2003, cote2006, hopkins2009a}.
-However, as our sample consists of wide ranges of luminosities and morphologies, we use double \ser profiles which allow a variety of possible inner and outer profiles for each object \citep[see][]{turner2012}.
+Although the single \ser profile describes the surface brightness of galaxies over a large dynamic range remarkably well \citep[e.g.,][]{kormendy2009}, departures from the simple models can be used for diagnosing the formation of galaxies.
+Specifically, nearby elliptical galaxies tend to show either ``extra light'' or ``missing-light'' in their central regions, depending on their luminosity, and different empirical functions (e.g., ``core-\ser '' or ``Nuker'' law) have been used and suggested to parameterize these distinct components \citep{ferrarese1994, lauer2007, lauer1995, graham2003, cote2006, hopkins2009a}.
+However, as our sample consists of a wide ranges of luminosities and morphologies, we use double \ser profiles which allow a variety of possible inner and outer profiles for each object \citep[see][]{turner2012}.
 Our adopted multi-component model is described as: